SPARC: Student Psychology Annual Research Conference

-SPARC is an annual psychology research conference and community event designed to facilitate personal and professional enrichment as both undergraduate and graduate psychology students share their reflections and research ideas in 10-minute presentations.
+SPARC is a research conference, held each spring, designed to facilitate personal and professional enrichment as both undergraduate and graduate students share their papers and projects.

 Frequently Asked Questions and Additional Information